chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ---
 ## Features

+### ✨ Recently Added Features

+- **Unused Model Objects** → Identify model fields/measures not used in any visuals, measures, or relationships.
+- **Broken Visuals (with Page Links)** → See all broken visuals/filters and jump directly to the impacted report page.
+- **Report-Level Measures Inventory** → Surface report-only measures with full DAX and usage details.

+---

 ### 1. Workspace and Power BI Environment Metadata Extraction
 - Leverages Power BI REST API to gather information about Power BI workspaces, datasets, reports, report pages, and apps.
 - Exports the extracted metadata into a structured Excel workbook with separate worksheets for each entity.